-All contracts for commodities and services exceeding SECTION ELEVEN Paragraph 14 of the Collier County Procurement Ordinance, Formal Competitive Threshold, shall be authorized by the Board of County Commissioners.
-Once approved, subsequent purchase orders referencing those Board approved contracts may be issued by the Procurement Services Division Director.
+All contracts for commodities and services exceeding SECTION ELEVEN Paragraph 14 of the County contracts may be issued by the Procurement Services Director.

+Procurement Ordinance, Formal Competitive Threshold, shall be authorized by the Board of County

+Commissioners.
+Once approved, subsequent purchase orders referencing those Board approved issued by the Procurement Services Director.

-Contracts below the formal competitive threshold, shall be subject to the review and approval by the County Attorney staff and signed by the Procurement Services Division Director.
-Purchase orders may be issued by the Procurement Services Division Director.
+Contracts below the formal competitive threshold, shall be subject to the review and approval by the

+County Attorney staff and signed by the Procurement Services Director.
+Purchase orders may be

-No contractor may begin compensable work without an approved purchase order and Notice to Proceed (if applicable).
+No contractor may begin compensable work without an approved purchase order for and Notice to

+Proceed (if applicable).